marquezmanu/FileUtility/Readme.md

 ## How to use

-1. Create an instance of File Utility:
+Create an instance of File Utility:

 ```javascript
 	var fileUpload = new fileUtility()
 ```

-2. Setup the options that follow your file uplaod needs:
+Setup the options that follow your file upload needs:

 ```javascript
 var options = {